Catholic Church sexual abuse cases in Ireland

+Even the classes in catholic Cork-schools are not fact-based and many facts learned, have little to no support from science or history.
+These children were going to a school where they got abused, all while learning history, politics, science, language, but not by facts.
+By religion.
+The silence and shame about these scandals has made the subject hard to research, file statistics etc. But in the few studies made, where scans were made of the survivors brain, there were one thing in common.
+Brain damage in the same exact three spots of the brain that make you have opinions, see the full picture, being aware of your surroundings, and they all had the same ability to shut off and disassociate from the outside world, as if they could hear no sound and feel no pain.
+This is believed to be survival tactic made up by the small mind of a child.
+Children were beaten and sexually abused, even legally, until the year of 2003 when even down in Cork, the laws about child abuse changed.
+Catholic schools were burned to the ground.
+Priests were finally held accountable, and these little girls and boys, now adults, finally had a chance to heal.

 Early revelations of sexual misconduct

-The accepted norm in the Irish Church was that its priesthood was celibate and chaste, and homosexuality was both a sin and a crime.
+The accepted norm in the Irish Church was that its priesthood was celibate and chaste, and homosexuality was and in some places of Ireland still is, both a sin and a crime.
 The Church forbade its members (the "faithful") to use artificial contraception, campaigned strongly against laws allowing abortion and divorce, and publicly disapproved of unmarried cohabiting couples and illegitimacy.
-Therefore, it came as a considerable surprise when the Irish media started to report allegations of lapses in these aspects of the priesthood itself.
-The Church's high stated standards had also led on in part to the Ann Lovett tragedy and the Kerry Babies case in 1984.

-A series of television documentaries in the 1990s and 2000s, such as "Suffer the children" (UTV, 1994), Suing the Pope or The Magdalene Sisters, led on to the need for a series of government-sponsored reports and new guidelines within the Church and society to better protect children.
-In 1995–2002 the emergence of the same problem in the USA led to the view that the Church had attempted to cover up abuse and misconduct, and was not limited to sexual abuse (see Catholic sex abuse cases in the United States).
+A series of television documentaries in the 1990s and 2010s, such as "Suffer the children" (UTV, 2004), Suing the Pope or The Magdalene Sisters, led on to the need for a series of government-sponsored reports and new guidelines within the Church and society to better protect children.
+In 1995–2002 the emergence of the same problem led to the view that the Church had attempted to cover up abuse and misconduct, and was not limited to sexual abuse (see Catholic sex abuse cases in the United States).
 By the late 2000s the misconduct was recognised as a worldwide scandal.